15 North Road,

 The company also owns the Prince Charles Cinema in London’s West End.
 Robins expansion thrived on the demise of Cannon Cinemas buying up ex-Cannon buildings across the country.
 All Robins buildings were ex-Cannon Cinemas.
 In 1998, plans were announced for a new multiplex in Durham, so Robins took the decision not to take out a long term lease.
 Nothing came of the multiplex plans but the building’s owner sought a new occupant, a Walkabout Australian Bar.

 Following a court battle and several years of uncertainty, the cinema was finally forced to close in January 2003 to make way for the new bar, losing all it’s historic features and decor.
 In early-2010, it was fitted out to become a live music venue, with a seating capacity for 800.
+It then became a Chinese restaurant, which closed in 2014.

 Just login to your account and subscribe to this theater